terminalcloud/apps/docs/efront.md

 ## Usage

 Just spin up your Terminal based on this snapshot.
-Access the admin section by clicking to "eFront Admin login" and login with the credentials provided (see below).
+Access your new eFront instance by clicking to "Check your installation here" and login with the credentials provided (see below).

 ### Credentials